 These people will resent the new plan (or Suze!) because they’re being forced to cut back on the things they enjoy.

 They probably are spending too much on these things.
 That’s why they have $10,000 in credit card debt.
 But telling them to stop having fun altogether is just plain wrong.
+If they want to go on a vacation or gamble on bet365, that’s their right.

 A better idea would have been to have them set goals to pay off the credit card debt while setting reasonable limits for how much they should spend on activities they enjoy.
 But once they get it under control and once they are able to save that $400 a month that she suggests (or however ever much they should be saving for retirement), they should be free to do whatever they want with their money.